abdulkabir18/naijarescue-backend/README.md

 NaijaRescue Backend 🚑

-NaijaRescue is a mobile-first emergency response platform built to connect victims, responders, and agencies in real time during emergencies in Nigeria.
+NaijaRescue is a mobile-first emergency response platform built to connect victims, responders, and agencies in real-time during emergencies in Nigeria.

 This repository contains the backend API, designed with ASP.NET Core, following Onion Architecture and DDD (Domain-Driven Design) principles.